Laxus8120/Twitter_Api/notes.md

     }
 ```

->NOTE : when we update something if you wanna show the updated value try to add the field -
+>NOTE : when we update something if you wanna show the new updated document  value try to add the field -
-`const result = await this.model.findByIdAndUpdate(id, data, {new: true});`
+`const result = await this.model.findByIdAndUpdate(id, data, {new: true});` // {new:true} is must.

+* Working on toggleLike function which let like or unlike the comment or tweet we already liked.

+//Note- By using the `populate` method, you can efficiently retrieve related data from other collections in MongoDB, avoiding the need for separate queries and enhancing the functionality and readability of your code.